thefourtheye/thefourtheyeEditor/README.md

 thefourtheyeEditor [![Build Status](https://secure.travis-ci.org/thefourtheye/thefourtheyeEditor.png)](https://travis-ci.org/thefourtheye/thefourtheyeEditor)
 ==================

-This is a helper plugin for Topcoder Single Round Matches, which can build testcases and lets the users to store the solutions as local files, so that any editor or IDE can be used.
-It also maintains the solutions in the directories named as the SRM display name.
+This is a very lightweight plugin for Topcoder Arena to participate in Single Round Matches, which can build testcases and lets the users to store the solutions as local files, so that any editor or IDE can be used to edit them.
+It also maintains the solutions in the directories named as the SRM's display name.

  1. [Installation](#installation)
  2. [Configuration](#configuration)